 2. El Coyote Rooftop Oyster Bar

-Image courtesy of @elcoyotesav via Instagram
+Image courtesy of @elcoyotesav via Instagram.

 Make time on your travel agenda to catch the sunset on the rooftop bar of El Coyote Oyster Bar, Savannah's newest rooftop hot spot.
 Located atop their sister restaurant known for killer tacos, El Coyote, the bar is lit with dreamy string lights and is the perfect place to perch and enjoy fresh seafood and cocktails.
+Search for nearby vacation rental homes >

 Must Try: Shrimp Ceviche w/ Raw Oysters on the Half Shell and a glass of bubbly.